zzzprojects/nuget-tutorial/docs/pages/documentations/nuget-server.md

 ## Add Packages to the Feed

-Once a NuGet.Server site is running, you can add packages using `nuget push` provided that you set an API key value in web.config.
+Once a NuGet.Server site is running; you can add packages using `nuget push` provided that you set an API key value in web.config.

  - After installing the `NuGet.Server` package, `web.config` contains an empty `appSetting/apiKey` value.
  - When `apiKey` is blank, pushing packages to the feed is disabled.